r-windows/docs/rtools40.md

 # System Libraries in Rtools40

-R on Windows toolchain and package manager based on gcc 8.3.0 and msys2.
+R on Windows toolchain and package manager based on msys2.

-## Installing Rtools40
+## Installing Rtools4

 Rtools40 does not conflict with other versions of Rtools and can be installed alongside existing Rtools 3.5 installations.

-- Use [rtools40v2-x86_64.exe](https://cran.r-project.org/bin/windows/Rtools/rtools40v2-x86_64.exe) on 64 bit Windows (recommended, includes `i386` and `x64` toolchains)
+- Use [rtools40v2-x86_64.exe](https://cran.r-project.org/bin/windows/Rtools/rtools40v2-x86_64.exe) on 64 bit Windows
-- Use [rtools40-i686.exe](https://cran.r-project.org/bin/windows/Rtools/rtools40-i686.exe) on 32 bit Windows (includes `i386` toolchain only)
+- Use [rtools40-i686.exe](https://cran.r-project.org/bin/windows/Rtools/rtools40-i686.exe) on 32 bit Windows

 Rtools does not put itself on the PATH.
 You can add the following line to your `~/.Renviron` file (where `~` is your Documents folder by default) to help R find rtools when installing packages.